Customizing the ChoiceScript Stats Screen

 The “Show Stats” Button

-You can use the *stat_chart in any ChoiceScript vignette; it’s just like any other command.
+You can use the *stat_chart in any ChoiceScript scene; it’s just like any other command.
 For example, it’s nice to display a stat chart at the end of the game, to give players a sense of closure and accomplishment.

 But the most interesting place to use *stat_chart is in a specially named file called choicescript_stats.txt.

-choicescript_stats.txt is a ChoiceScript vignette file, just like startup.txt or any other file you create.
+choicescript_stats.txt is a ChoiceScript scene file, just like startup.txt or any other file you create.
 When the player clicks the “Show Stats” button, we pause the current ChoiceScript scene and display the choicescript_stats.txt scene; when you finish that scene, we resume the scene previously in action.

 Most of the time, the choicescript_stats.txt file contains almost nothing except the *stat_chart, but you may feel free to experiment with including other text in that file, especially if you want to include some information about the character that shouldn’t appear in a data chart.